miwipe/KapCopenhagen/README.md

 10. Performing the marine eukaryote SMAGs analysis

-All code, database build, mapping, analysis and DNA damage estimates was performed on a Red Hat Enterprise Linux Server running 7.7 (Maipo).
+All code, database build, mapping, analysis and DNA damage estimates was performed on a Red Hat Enterprise Linux Server running 7.7 (Maipo), with 88 cores and 1Tb memory.

 ## Creating environment and installing dependencies using conda